riscv-boom/riscv-boom/docs/sections/execution-stages.rst

 Pipelined Functional Units
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A pipelined functional unit can accept a new micro-op every cycle.
+A pipelined functional unit can accept a new Micro-Op every cycle.
 Each
-micro-op will take a known, fixed latency.
+Micro-Op will take a known, fixed latency.

 Speculation support is provided by auto-generating a pipeline that
-passes down the micro-op meta-data and *branch mask* in parallel with
+passes down the Micro-Op meta-data and *branch mask* in parallel with
-the micro-op within the expert-written functional unit.
-If a micro-op is
+the Micro-Op within the expert-written functional unit.
+If a Micro-Op is
 misspeculated, it’s response is de-asserted as it exits the functional
 unit.